flownexus-lwm2m/flownexus/doc/source/application_guide/queue_mode.rst

    CONFIG_LWM2M_ENGINE_DEFAULT_LIFETIME=600

-See chapter :ref:`data-flow-backend-to-endpoint-label` to know know more about how queue mode is implemented in FlowNexus.
+See chapter :ref:`data-flow-backend-to-endpoint-label` to know know more about how queue mode is implemented in flownexus.

 eDRX Settings
 -------------